|

 Blood | American Society of Hematology

-In this week's episode, Blood editor Dr. James Griffin interviews Drs.
-Johnny Mahlangu and Joseph Rocco on their articles published in volume 147 issue 9 of Blood.
+In this episode, Blood editor Dr. Laura Michaelis interviews Drs.
+Nigel Russell and Uwe Platzbecker on their articles published in volume 147 issue 10 of Blood.

 Blood: What It Is & Function - Cleveland Clinic